xiong-zx/Roushlfy/README.md

 👋 Hi, I'm @Roushlfy!

-🎓 I am currently pursuing my undergraduate studies at Tsinghua University (2021-2025).
-I had the privilege to join an exchange program at the University of Toronto from September 2023 to December 2023.
+🎓 I am currently pursuing my undergraduate degree at Tsinghua University (2021-2025).
+I have joined an exchange program at the University of Toronto from 09/2023 to 12/2023.

-💡 My primary area of interest is utilizing machine learning for combinatorial optimization.
-I'm also interested in the fields of operations research, Markov decision processes, and stochastic programming.
+💡 My primary area of interest is
+- utilizing machine learning for combinatorial optimization;

+I'm also interested in the fields of
+- operations research,
+- Markov decision processes, and
+- stochastic programming.

 💌 Feel free to reach out to me at xiong-zx21@mails.tsinghua.edu.cn or xiongzhixiao88@gmail.com.